refutationalist/saur/README.md

 The boot HVM machines, you can boot BIOS or UEFI systems.
 For BIOS, install [seabios](https://archlinux.org/packages/extra/any/seabios/).
 To boot UEFI, ```xen-edk2``` is needed.

 For PV and PVH machines, you'll need GRUB compiled specifically for that mode.
-Alternatively, you can also pass your domU a specific kernel to boot on the ```kernel`` config line, but that means the kernel has to exist outside of the domU.
+Alternatively, you can also pass a specific kernel to boot on the ```kernel``` config line, but that means the kernel has to exist outside of the domU.

 #### xen-grub